tmgthb/Autonomous-Agents/README.md

 [REFUTEBENCH 2.0 – AGENTIC BENCHMARK FOR DYNAMIC EVALUATION OF LLM RESPONSES TO REFUTATION INSTRUCTION](http://arxiv.org/abs/2502.18308v1)

-- RefuteBench 2.0: introduces User, LLMs (Large Language Models), and Verifier components for dynamic evaluation of LLM responses to refutation instructions.
+- RefuteBench 2.0: introduces User, LLMs (LLMs), and Verifier components for dynamic evaluation of LLM responses to refutation instructions.
 - RefuteBench 2.0 framework employs User to provide feedback, LLMs as model under evaluation, and Verifier as evaluator agent.
 - RefuteBench 2.0 facilitates flexible assessment of LLM's ability to incorporate refutation feedback in multi-turn dialogues.